coderedcorp/coderedcms/docs/contributing/index.rst

     $ flake8 .

-Alternatively, our continuous integration only analyzes the diff between your changes and master.
+Alternatively, our continuous integration only analyzes the diff between your changes and the dev branch.
 To analyze just the diff of your current changes, run the PowerShell script:

 .. code-block:: console